 Curricula for degree programs in communications technology focus on equipment, devices and technologies that communicate voice, data and multimedia information.
-Students pursuing master's degrees in communications technology take courses that cover satellite, computer, radio, internet and cable technologies.
-A typical program would also involve the science and technology of computers, and experience with electronics and circuits.
-Some course topics include:
+For instance, students often study satellite, computer, radio, internet, and cable technologies.
+Other topics of study include computer hardware, software, electronics, and circuits.
+Some possible course titles include:

 - Wireless communication